statgen/raremetal.js/src/docs/portal-api.md

 ### Retrieving pre-computed aggregation test results

-In the case where aggregation tests have already been pre-computed for some of the datasets server-side, we could use this API to retrieve those results and display them in LZ.
+In the case where aggregation tests have already been pre-computed for some of the datasets server-side, this endpoint provides access to calculation results (and associated information).
+This endpoint is mutually exclusive with the one

-Note that raremetal.js, after running aggregation tests, will return results formatted in the exact same format as the response below.
+above: if results have already been computed, then there is no need to retrieve the raw data (such as covariance) used as input to the calculation.

+Otherwise, the payloads are superficially similar, so that the same visualization experience can work with both on-the-fly and precomputed results. `raremetal.js` has a helper function that will format in-browser calculations as the response below.

 #### Request